brickbots/PiFinder/docs/source/dev_guide.rst

 Setup the development environment
 ---------------------------------

-PiFinder runs on an using:
+PiFinder needs

-* Version 3.9 or 3.10 python with a working `pip tool chain <https://pypi.org/project/pip/>`_
+* Version 3.9 or 3.10 of python with a working `pip tool chain <https://pypi.org/project/pip/>`_
 * Debian Buster (Bookworm to come)

 Install python dependencies